walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

 ## Vercel Deployment Fix

+The deployment errors were due to two main issues:

+### Issue 1: Husky Installation
-The deployment error you encountered was due to Husky (Git hooks tool) trying to install in Vercel's build environment where `.git` directory is not available.
+Husky (Git hooks tool) was trying to install in Vercel's build environment where `.git` directory is not available.

+### Issue 2: Module Resolution
+TypeScript path mappings (`@/lib/utils`) were not being resolved correctly in Vercel's build environment.

 ### What was fixed: